 - Use pencil, but don’t hesitate to use something else in a pinch.

 - Start by entering recurring yearly dates and dates from other calendars and lists.
-Random lists of dates and calendars lying in a pile are not helpful.
+Random lists of dates and calendars lying in a pile are not helpful and not how to use a planner effectively.
 They need to be in your master planner/calendar.